isaacBejarano/culex.js/README.md

 # Culex
-A lightweight ES5 library to make HTTP requests
+A lightweight ES5 library to fetch JSON data from RESTful APIs

 # culex.ts
 The TS version is found in the "src" folder